 You can think of .deb files as like .exe files in Windows.
 You double click on the .exe file and it starts the installation procedure in Windows.
 Deb packages are pretty much the same.

-You can find these DEB packages from the download section of the software provider’s website.
-For example, if you want to install Google Chrome on Ubuntu, you can download the DEB package of Chrome from its website.
+You can find these deb packages in the download section of a software provider’s website.
+For example, if you want to install Google Chrome on Ubuntu, you can download the Chrome deb package from its website.

 Now the question arises, how do you install deb files?
-There are multiple ways of installing DEB packages in Ubuntu.
+There are multiple ways of installing deb packages on Ubuntu.
 I’ll show them to you one by one in this tutorial.

-Installing .deb files in Ubuntu and Debian-based Linux Distributions
+Installing .deb files on Ubuntu and Debian-based Linux Distributions

 You can choose a GUI tool or a command-line tool for installing a deb package.
 The choice is yours.

 Let’s go on and see how to install deb files.

 Method 1: Use the default Software Center

 It will open the software center, where you should see the option to install the software.
 All you have to do is to hit the install button and enter your login password.

-See, it’s even simple than installing from a .exe files on Windows, isn’t it?
+See, it’s even more simple than installing from a .exe file on Windows, isn’t it?

 Method 2: Use Gdebi application for installing deb packages with dependencies

 Again, life would be a lot simpler if things always went smoothly.
 But that’s not life as we know it.

 Now that you know .deb files can be easily installed via the Software Center, let me tell you about the dependency error that you may encounter with some packages.

 What happens is that a program may be dependent on another piece of software (such as libraries).
-When the developer is preparing the DEB package for you, he/she may assume that your system already has that piece of software on your system.
+When the developer is preparing the deb package for you, he/she may assume that your system already has that piece of software.